sghpjuikit/player/app/documentation/README.md

 - Is `javac` bundled?
 No.
-But it is bundled with `JDK`, so practically yes.
+It is bundled with `JDK` used by the application.

 - Is `Kotlin` bundled?
 Yes.
 It is just a lib.

 - Is `kotlinc` bundled?
-No.
+Yes.
-It is automatically setup by the application.
+It is bundled as `kotlin-compiler-embeddable` jar dependency.

 - Are plugins bundled?
 Yes.